Topics of PhD. 2023/2024

 Fluorides for modern applications

-• Object of the work will be the study of inorganic fluorides for various branches (e.g. senzors, lasers, batteries).
-The content of the study will be the development of synthetic methods, consequent read more →
+• Object of the work will be the study of inorganic fluorides for various branches (e.g. sensors, lasers, batteries). read more →

 Supervisor: prof. RNDr.
 Juraj Bujdák, DrSc. e-mail: juraj.bujdak@savba.sk